homeworkprod/gallerize/README.rst

 .. code:: sh

-  $ ./gallerize.py output/ images/*
+  $ gallerize output/ images/*

-See the usage help for more information on specifying a gallery title, image captions, and image dimensions:
+See the usage help for more information on specifying a gallery title, image captions, image dimensions, and more:

 .. code:: sh

-  $ ./gallerize.py --help
+  $ gallerize --help

 .. _Python: http://www.python.org/